|Parking Office Hours-Phone (361) 825-PARK

 2. Replacement of lost permit: Employee, Agency and Students $25.00.

-3. IF YOU HAVE RECEIVED A NO DECAL OR AN EXPIRED DECAL CITATION, YOU CAN HAVE THE TICKET REDUCED TO $5.00, UPON PROOF OF PURCHASE OF A NEW ONE, OR YOU MAY APPEAL CITATION WITHIN 10 DAYS.
+3. IF YOU HAVE RECEIVED A NO DECAL OR AN EXPIRED DECAL CITATION, YOU CAN HAVE THE FIRST CITATION FOR THESE TYPES OF VIOLATIONS DISMISSED UPON PROOF OF PURCHASE OF A NEW PERMIT.
+SUBSEQUENT VIOLATIONS FOR THESE TYPES OF CITATIONS MAY BE REDUCED TO $ 5.00 EACH, OR AN APPEAL FILED WITHIN 10 DAYS OF ISSUANCE.
 IF YOU APPEAL, YOU CANNOT CHOOSE TO LATER TAKE THE REDUCTION IF THE APPEAL IS DISAPPROVED.
+THE PURCHASE OF THE NEW PERMIT CO-INCIDES WITH THE TERM THAT THE CITATION WAS ISSUED IN.

 VI.
 Violator's Obligation